AranPurdy/MSc_AranPurdy/README.md

 8. Based on the User's missing data pattern, they should select the imputation with lowest NMRSE, MAE, and fewest (ideally 0) negative values for further analysis.

 9. To compare two high-performing imputations and to inform data pretreatment appraoch, use Imputation_Concordance (KNN and RF are used here): Applies log transform, pareto scale, autoscale, log+pareto, log+auto.
 Quantifies the similarity of PC scores and loadings between KNN and RF imputations across pretreatments using Pearson correlation and R-squared values.
 Displays plots showing variance explained of first 3 PCs across pretreatments.

+**By this point, the User will have selected an imputation and pretreatment that best suits their data**